Configuring a Web Application Firewall (WAF) for App Service Environment

 Configuring your Barracuda WAF Cloud Service

 Barracuda has a detailed article on deploying its WAF on a virtual machine in Azure.
 But because we want redundancy and not introduce a single point of failure, you want to deploy at least two WAF instance VMs into the same Cloud Service when following these instructions.

 Adding Endpoints to Cloud Service

 Once you have 2 or more WAF VM instances in your Cloud Service, you can use the Azure portal to add HTTP and HTTPS endpoints that are used by your application as shown in the following image:

 If your applications use other endpoints, make sure to add them to this list as well.

 Configuring Barracuda WAF through its Management Portal

 Barracuda WAF uses TCP Port 8000 for configuration through its management portal.
 If you have multiple instances of the WAF VMs, you need to repeat the steps here for each VM instance.

 Once you are done with WAF configuration, remove the TCP/8000 endpoint from all your WAF VMs to keep your WAF secure.

 Add the management endpoint as shown in the following image to configure your Barracuda WAF.

 Once you log in, you should see a dashboard like the one in the following image that presents basic statistics about the WAF protection.

 Clicking on the Services tab lets you configure your WAF for services it is protecting.
 For more details on configuring your Barracuda WAF, see their documentation.
-In the following example, an Azure Web App serving traffic on HTTP and HTTPS has been configured.
+In the following example, an App Service app serving traffic on HTTP and HTTPS has been configured.

-Depending on how your applications are configured and what features are being used in your App Service Environment, you need to forward traffic for TCP ports other than 80 and 443, for example, if you have IP SSL setup for a Web App.
+Depending on how your applications are configured and what features are being used in your App Service Environment, you need to forward traffic for TCP ports other than 80 and 443, for example, if you have IP TLS setup for an App Service app.
 For a list of network ports used in App Service Environments, see Control Inbound Traffic documentation's Network Ports section.

 Configuring Microsoft Azure Traffic Manager (OPTIONAL)